Horizon causality from holographic scattering in asymptotically dS$_3$: Introduction

-To understand a holographic spacetime from a ultraviolet (UV) dual quantum theory, identifying the correct location of the UV boundary/screen is inevitable.
+To understand a holographic spacetime from a ultraviolet (UV) dual quantum theory, a natural approach is to identify a location for the dual degrees of freedom to live.
 In static patch holography, a holographic screen is placed away from the asymptotic boundary.
 Generally, a theory on such a screen is expected to be nonlocal so causality must be treated carefully.
 Furthermore, the precise understanding of causality on the boundary/screen consistent with the bulk causality is essential to resolve various puzzles related to holographic entanglement entropy such as a violation of subadditivity~\cite{Kawamoto:2023nki,Mori:2023swn,Grado-White:2020wlb,Lewkowycz:2019xse}.

 In this spirit, one interesting question is how a holographic quantum theory encodes the causal structure of the bulk dual~\cite{May:2019yxi,May:2019odp,May:2021nrl, May:2022clu,Caminiti:2024ctd}.
 Let us consider a situation where we send information from a set of input points, process it, and share the outcome among output points.
-This procedure, known as a send-receive quantum task, can have a local bulk realization but not necessarily so on the boundary.
+This procedure, known as a relativistic quantum task, can have a local bulk realization but not necessarily on the boundary.
 Whether the task can be performed locally in some background is purely a causality statement so it is entirely answered from the causal structure and locations of input and output points.
 The connected wedge theorem~\cite{May:2019odp} in AdS$_3$/CFT$_2$ relates this causality statement to correlation, namely, that when a $2$-to-$2$ scattering from input and output points on the boundary is possible in the bulk, but not on the boundary, there must be $O(1/G_N)$ mutual information between certain boundary causal diamonds, which are fixed by the input and output locations and the boundary causality.

 The connected wedge theorem in AdS$_3$/CFT$_2$ has been shown both from the bulk, using general relativity~\cite{May:2019odp}, and from the boundary using quantum information without relying on the detailed nature of the bulk or boundary theory~\cite{May:2019yxi,May:2019odp}.
 This suggests that this theorem should be valid beyond the AdS/CFT correspondence.
 In this paper, we consider holographic scattering in the context of static patch holography.
 In particular, we seek to clarify how the connected wedge theorem may be realized in de Sitter space, and draw lessons on causality on holographic screen and a potential connection between static patch holography and the dS/CFT correspondence.